 Karl Schoonover holds an M.A. and Ph.D. in Modern Culture and Media from Brown University.
-He has written widely on topics including film theory, slow cinema, the representation of toxic waste, photographic hoaxes, stardom in the 1970s, and many aspects of Italian cinema.
+He has written widely on topics including film theory, queer cinema, the representation of toxic waste, non-western cinemas, and many aspects of Italian cinema.
 His most recent book was awarded the Katherine Singer Kovács award for outstanding monograph in film and media studies by the Society of Film and Media Studies.
 He serves on the editorial boards of the journals the Journal of Cinema and Media Studies (formerly Cinema Journal) and Film Criticism.
 He is an advisory board member for Routledge's Remapping World Cinema book series and co-founded a scholarly caucus for art historians and visual culture researchers within the Society for Cinema and Media Studies called CinemArts.
 His work has been translated and published in French, Portuguese, Italian, Turkish, and Japanese.

 He was co-investigator on the AHRC Major Research Project 'Producers and Production Practice in the History of Italian Cinema, 1949-1975' (2016-2019).
 He was co-investigator on the AHRC-funded 'Global Queer Cinema' project (2011-2013).

 My research explores the relationship of cinema aesthetics to political change.
-I am also interested in the history of film theory, particularly its engagement with questions of realism, temporality, excess, obscenity, and the photographic image.
+I am also interested in the history of film theory, particularly its engagement with questions of realism, temporality, excess, and queerness.

 My first book Brutal Vision: The Neorealist Body in Postwar Italian Cinema explores how Neorealist films used images of suffering to reconstitute the idea of the human, to recalibrate the scale of human community, and to endorse a foreign spectator as a necessary moral onlooker.
 The ‘brutal humanism’ of these films, I argue, provided an affective bolster to the socio-economic bonds of the North Atlantic community and to a new culture of transnational humanitarian aid that threatened national sovereignty.
 With Rosalind Galt, I edited the book Global Art Cinema, an anthology that examines art cinema’s persistence as a category in the era of globalisation.
 My collaboration with Galt continues with a monograph that we wrote together, Queer Cinema in the World (Duke University Press, 2016).
 This book proposes that queer cinema makes the world anew.
 It examines both how overtly queer film practices world themselves and how world cinema so often turns to the queer as a means of establishing a global scale.
 In both cases, our analysis demonstrates how queerness allows the world to be visible, known, and palpable.
 By exploring where queer cinema can be found in the world, we ask what institutional spaces nourish or enable queer film cultures, circulation, and reception and what spaces foreclose on it.
 From Chinese lesbian romance to Swedish genderqueer documentary, and from Bangladeshi melodrama to Brazilian art film, it demands a radically revised account of cinema’s queer globalism.